 TRYING TO PRINT SURFACES THAT ARE TOO THIN CAN RUIN YOUR OBJECT.
 HERE’S HOW TO AVOID THAT.

 3D printing is a rapid way to turn digital designs into physical objects, but the process is so simple that it’s easy to forget some vital details.
 One of these is that while you can design almost anything you want on a screen, the printed end product has to obey the laws of physics.
 Too many projects fail because the printer, or more often the print material, can’t meet the expectations of the software.
 Often this involves small details that either don’t look right or don’t print at all, but there are some more fundamental issues as well.
-For example, how thick should you make the walls of your project?
+What about 3D printing wall thickness for example, how thick should you make the walls of your project?

 Obviously this isn’t a problem if you’re printing a solid object, but there are many reasons you might not be.
 Cases for phones and tablets are popular print projects, for example, and they have relatively thin walls.
 How thin is too thin?
 Architectural models are something else that frequently hits limits, and in fact any project that involves large flat surfaces can become complicated when the wall thickness you’d like to have doesn’t match with what your hardware is capable of.